 Communication throughout the whole client journey

-Ensure your website and marketing materials are clear and engaging, so that potential clients don’t get frustrated trying to find your contact information.
+Ensure your website and marketing materials are clear and engaging, so that potential clients don’t get frustrated trying to find information.
 Also, ensure your client intake is smooth and painless so that clients feel cared for right from the start.

 You should start and end your representation with formal documents.
 To begin, outline the scope of your services in a written letter of engagement.
 Then cleanly end representation with a closing letter to the client.